-Click here to return to the main intensive program page.
+Click here to return to the 2018 Cambridge intensive program page.

 |Jinhua Chen (UBC): What Was Moved (and Removed) from Stone to Paper?: Close Reading of Monastic Biographies with their Epigraphical Originals (Segment 1)